DonSnyd/PortfolioSite/src/content/pages/about.md

 ## Music

 I've played the viola since I was young, and continue playing in orchestras around Rochester.
-In my time at UR, I've been an active member of the Music Department on the River Campus and participated in opportunities at Eastman.
+In my time at U of R, I've been an active member of the Music Department on the River Campus and participated in opportunities at Eastman.

 I was fortunate enough to also be given the chance to be an Assistant Conductor for the University of Rochester Orchestras, conducting multiple times in concerts and rehearsals.

 For many years, I was also the Head librarian and took care of many related administrative duties.

 I am relatively new to the conducting end of things, but if you are curious in what I've done, feel free to reach out!

+## Athletics

+I've worked on the game operations staff in the Athletic Department at U of R since my first year.
+We track and collect live play-by-play statistics, run the scoreboard and clocks, and complete other administrative duties during the matches/games of the varsity athletic teams.